 be thankful —eucharistos—(used only in Colossians 3:15) — thankful, mindful of favors, grateful

-In the midst of each of these words is the Greek word charis which means grace……continue reading
+In the midst of each of these words is the Greek word charis which means grace… Continue reading “A Thanksgiving Attitude”

 Psalm 33:18-21 struck me today.